 Energy Star, a government-backed program for energy efficiency that provides unbiased information for consumers mentions this about air conditioning covers: “It will help prevent dirt, leaves, and other debris from getting in the condenser fan and the coils.
 It might help extend the life of the condenser unit or just make it easier to clean in the spring.”

-As debris piles up in the unit, it blocks the drainage and causes it to hold moisture, which leads to corrosion.
-Although we don’t love the look of air conditioners, we definitely don’t want them rusty and ugly.
+As debris piles up in the unit, it blocks the drainage and causes moisture accumulation, which leads to corrosion.
+Although we don't love the look of air conditioners, we definitely don't want them rusty and ugly.

-That being said, if you have the wrong kind of cover, you could actually be doing more damage than not covering it at all!
+That being said, if you have the wrong kind of cover, you could actually be doing more damage than not covering your air conditioner it at all!

-There are a few crucial things to look know about a cover that will help your air conditioner rather than harm it.
-Listed are some importants tips to know before you buy a cover.
+There are a few crucial things to know about covering your air conditioner that will help it rather than cause other problems.
+Listed are some important tips to know before you buy a cover.

 First, leaving a cover on when the air conditioner is operating can cause damage.
 One of the best ways to prevent this is to shut off the power to the air conditioner at the breaker panel.

-With some air conditioners it is recommended to have power applied for 24 hours before use.
-So don’t wait until the last minute to get your air conditioner ready for the season.
+With some AC units it is recommended to have power applied for 24 hours before use.
+So don't wait until the last minute to get your air conditioner ready for the season.

 If you are in doubt you could check with a local professional or find the model number on the outdoor unit and look up the information online.

 Hands down, the best cover for your air conditioner is one that is a partial cover designed to fit your specific unit and only cover the top opening.